Improve your online teaching in Google Workspace in 6 steps.

 I. Collaboration

-Create spreadsheets to track important data, and trends, as well as gather information.
+Create spreadsheets to track important data and trends and gather information.

 II.
 Communication